karatelabs/karate/karate-gatling/README.md

 # On Hold !
 This is still in development.
 If you have Gatling internals experience please do consider contributing !
+Please refer to [this ticket](https://github.com/intuit/karate/issues/438).

 # Karate Gatling
 ## API Perf-Testing Made `Simple.`